Kushagra-Dobriyal/Img-Gen_AI/README.md

 npm install
 ```

-3️⃣ Create `.env` file in the server directory with your API credentials
+3️⃣ Create `.env` file in the server directory with your Cloudinary and MongoDB credentials
-> ⚠️ Never commit your `.env` file or share your API keys!
+> ⚠️ Never commit your `.env` file or share your credentials!

 4️⃣ Launch the app
 ```bash